 A new SSD not showing up in either BIOS or Windows can be frustrating, I’ll cover widely seen issues and how to resolve them.
 This information is generally targeted towards laptops but will still apply to desktops as well.

 To resolve an SSD not showing up we’ll need to look in the BIOS, the operating system, and the drive itself.

 Steps To Fix New SSD Drive Not Showing Up

 An issue with a new SSD might simply be because it needs to be initialized in Windows, or some BIOS settings adjusted, or lastly, the drive itself may be the issue.
 See the steps below for a fix to your problem.

 How Do I Fix SSD Not Detected In BIOS?

-A newly installed SSD drive may not be detected in the BIOS for few reasons.
+A newly installed SSD drive may not be detected in the BIOS for a few reasons.
 Let’s work through them.
 Usually, you can enter the BIOS by pressing F1 or F2, or DEL right when you turn on the computer.
 Check with your manufacturer if you don’t know how to do this, or just try pressing various Function keys on boot-up.

 1. Check SSD Installation

-Double-check the drive is installed correctly and fully inserted into the slot.
+Double-check that the drive is installed correctly and fully inserted into the slot.
 This seems basic but happens a lot.
 On a laptop, make sure the drive is securely in the slot.
 On a desktop check that any cables are inserted all the way.